-Alwaleed Philanthropies has been established to formalize the philanthropy passion of His Royal Highness Prince Alwaleed Bin Talal Alsaud, a leading global businessman and member of the Saudi royal family.
-Alwaleed Philanthropies consists of three foundations dedicated to supporting humanitarian projects in Saudi Arabia, Lebanon and around the world.
+Alwaleed Philanthropies was established to formalise the philanthropy passion of His Royal Highness Prince Alwaleed Bin Talal Alsaud, a leading global businessman and member of the Saudi royal family.
+Alwaleed Philanthropies consists of three foundations dedicated to support humanitarian projects in Saudi Arabia, Lebanon and around the world.

-Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
-IFFIm proceeds are allocated over five year periods coinciding with Gavi’s strategic periods.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Direct Contributions (including Matching Fund)

 Received contributions: non-US$ contributions for 2000-2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.